chucktilbury/toy/docs/notes.md

 * exec: provides an operator that allows the class to be executed as a method.

 Of course, for user defined types the comparison and arithmetic operators are undefined.

-### Methods

-A method is simply a function that operates on an object.
-The symbols that are defined for the class that implements the object are accessible as if they are local variables in Simple, but the compiler inserts a ``this`` pointer as the first parameter, which points to the object.
-The compiler dereferences this pointer when a class attribute is accessed.

-Methods can be overridden, similar to C++, by providing different parameter types.
-The actual name is then decorated using the type names to differentiate the functions as individuals.

 -------------